Learning Resources

 • What elements of the monument seem to be humble or mournful?

 Turn and talk to a partner as directed by your teacher.
-If working remotely, your teacher may allow you to use breakout rooms through videoconferencing or share via a collaborative document such as a Google Doc, a Jamboard, or Google Slides
+If working remotely, your teacher may allow you to use breakout rooms through videoconferencing or share via a collaborative document such as a Google Doc or Google Slides

 After you and your classmates have completed sharing, make a copy of the “Graven Image” Reflection Questions, and review the questions before you view the video, Graven Image, as shared in Bunk.
 In your first viewing, do not do any writing, but instead, focus your attention on the video.
 Watch the video a second time, and respond to each question.

 After you have completed your video exploration of Stone Mountain, turn and talk to a partner as directed by your teacher.
-If working remotely, your teacher may allow you to use breakout rooms through videoconferencing or share via a collaborative document such as Google Docs or Google Slides, or a Jamboard
+If working remotely, your teacher may allow you to use breakout rooms through videoconferencing or share via a collaborative document such as Google Docs or Google Slides

 Next, explore a less familiar story.
 Take a few minutes to read and analyze this image of a historical marker: